If you are a homeowner looking to add convenience and value to your property, a home lift or personal elevator would make your life so much easier.

 3. Machine-Room-Less (MRL) Elevators:

-Instead of having a machine room that takes up space, this type of home elevator has a machine in the override space that can only be reached from the top of the elevator car.
-This elevator can go as fast as 500 feet per minute and can go as far as 250 feet.
+Instead of having a machine room that takes up space, this home elevator has a machine in the override space that can only be reached from the top of the elevator car.
+This elevator can go as fast as 500 feet per minute and as far as 250 feet.

 Pros: